Technical Requirements for Festival and EFM Media

 The Berlinale provides a securely encrypted and efficient file upload to receive DCP or ProRes files via the internet.
 The upload process is browser-based and integrated into the festival's Digital Cinema Portal which also provides the DKDM upload functionality.

 An internet connection with an upload speed of at least 50 Mbit/s is required to use the system.
 Uploading a 150 GB DCP will take about 8 to 10 hours at 50 Mbit/s.
 You can test your upload bandwidth by using the speedtest.

 The festival's Digital Cinema Portal at https://dcinema.berlinale.de/ requires a modern internet browser.

 Firefox 60.0 or higher

-Please note: Internet Explorer / Edge is not supported.
+Please note: Internet Explorer / Edge and Safari are not supported!

 Should you encounter problems uploading please contact the to have one of the festival's tech-team members help you.

 If, for some reason, you cannot upload your film, you can still deliver DCP and ProRes files using hard drives.
 However, the full cost of transport including customs fees and insurance, as well as the return freight, must be borne by the sender.

 - Hard drives have to be either USB 3.0 or CRU and have to be delivered with a 230 V power-supply, where applicable.
 SSDs are preferred.

 - For all shipments from outside of the European Union: Please use the proforma invoice template provided by your courier service and state a modest value for customs (about 20 USD) and please state as purpose of shipment “sample” (NOT “commercial”).